GitHub links

 The PR Cycle Time macro shows how long it takes for a pull request to go from opened to merged, and whether that time is improving.
 Data is fetched live from GitHub on each page load.

 A long cycle time can signal review bottlenecks, large PRs, or scope creep.
+Read it alongside PR Throughput report and Review Latency report for a fuller picture of team flow.

 Adding the macro to a page